fabiomotoca/golang/README.md

 ```

 - The basics to write tests in go is to create files with `_test.go` and use `go test` in order to validate or hypothesis

+Update - May 1

+- If the functions with names that start with an uppercase letter will be exported to other packages.
+If the function name starts with a lowercase letter, it won't be exported to other packages, but you can call this function within the same package